Solaireis/CWC-Application-Security-Project/Tasks.md

 - Added reCAPTCHA on the login page
   - Prevent automated attacks such as
     - Credential stuffing attacks
-- Made a JWT function for the reset password recovery process
+- Made an asymmetric signing function capable of JWT feature for the reset password recovery process
   - Digitally signed using Elliptic Curve P-384 key SHA384 Digest
     - 192 bits of security